Our blogs

 Reading

 Please read for 20 minutes each evening to an adult at home.
 Discuss what you have read with an adult.
-Can you spot any co-ordinating conjunctions in sentences?
+Can you summarise what you have already read or make a prediction about what you think will happen?

 Spellings